weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 <details>
   <summary>Confirm schema creation</summary>

-Let's pause here to check that our schema creation went as expected.
-We will use a RESTful endpoint to do this.

-To confirm successful schema creation, navigate to the [`schema` endpoint](../api/rest/schema.md) to check the Weaviate schema (replace with your actual endpoint):
+After you have added the class to the schema, you can confirm that it has been created by visiting the [`schema` endpoint](../api/rest/schema.md).
+You can inspect the Weaviate schema here (replace the URL with your actual endpoint):

 ```
 https://some-endpoint.weaviate.network/v1/schema